alywonder/awhere-ai/README.md

 ### Our Vision

-We believe in the power of ideas and aim to help anyone turn ideas into reality—removing barriers to technical expertise through secure, verifiable, agent-based systems.
+We believe in the power of ideas, and we want to empower anyone to turn their ideas into reality—removing the barriers of access and availability of technical expertise through secure and verifiable agent based systems.

 ### Core Ideas